 Reason #1 It's All About the Trees - Three quarters of Vermont is forested.
 The other quarter is just as beautiful

-Come visit and enjoy the beauty of springtime in the Quechee-Woodstock area.
+Come visit and enjoy the beauty of the Quechee-Woodstock area.
 Life is good.
 Everyone and everything is electric!

 Listed below are several noteworthy happenings in Quechee, Woodstock and Surrounding Areas